jamiemacdonald04/Kubectl-in-Kubernetes-Complete-Guide/Set/kubectl-set-selector.md

-# kubectl set
+# kubectl set selector

-## Environment

-Lets set the selector of various objects
+The `kubectl set selector` command is used to set the selector on a resource.

 ```shell
 # selector